SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 A concrete type can conform to a particular protocol only once, even if the requirements on multiple extensions are mutually exclusive.
-In this example, two extension declarations attempt to add conditional conformance to the ``Loggable`` protocol for arrays with ``Int`` and ``String`` elements:
+This restriction is demonstrated in the example below, in which two extension declarations attempt to add conditional conformance to the ``Loggable`` protocol for arrays with ``Int`` and ``String`` elements:

 .. testcode:: multiple-conformances